csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Managing Shared Quotas
 ~~~~~~~~~~~~~~~~~~~~~~

-Quotas are established when a Customer enrolls for free or paid services.
-Customers are associated with their ``Subject`` identifier (e.g. their ORCID identifier), and quotas are set against their this identifier.
+``Quotas`` are established when a ``Customer`` enrolls for free or paid services.  ``Customers`` are associated with their ``Subject`` identifier (e.g. their ORCID identifier), and quotas are set against this identifier.
 When objects are uploaded to DataONE Member Nodes, the ``SystemMetadata.rightsHolder`` field is used to check for quota limits.
 In the case of an individual researcher, the client application should set the rightsHolder to the individual's ``Subject`` identifier.

 In the case of shared quotas where a resource (like storage) is to be applied to a group of users,
 client applications should set the ``rightsHolder`` field for each object to the DataONE group identifier associated with the shared quota (e.g. ``CN=budden-lab,DC=dataone,DC=org``).
 The "owner" of the object (i.e. the ``rightsHolder``) is then used to determine quota usage across the DataONE network.

     Note: Using the ``SystemMetadata.rightsHolder`` field is a simple way to definitively manage quotas for both users and groups, but also has implications on authorization.
 This needs discussion.

-An example 4TB Quota with a 90% soft limit:
+An example 4TB ``Quota`` with a 90% soft limit:

 .. code::